blueww/azure-rest-api-specs/specification/locationbasedservices/resource-manager/readme.md

-# LocationServices
+# LocationBasedServices

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for LocationServices.
+This is the AutoRest configuration file for LocationBasedServices.

 ---
 ## Getting Started
-To build the SDK for LocationServices, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for LocationBasedServices, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`